jbccollins/react-interactive-canvas/README.md

 ##### If the main canvas looks something like this:
 <img src="readme_images/visible.png" alt="visible_canvas">

 ##### Then after masking each component the event canvas might look something like this:
 <img src="readme_images/hidden.png" alt="hidden_canvas">

 (it won't be visible to the user of course!)

+## Motivation

+Honestly this package was built kinda just for fun.
+In 99% of use cases you're gonna be better off just using an SVG.
+The only situations in which this might be useful are
+1) You want pixel perfect* mouse event registration on the non-transparent pixels of an image.
+2) You want to draw A LOT of shapes.
+(Having a lot of SVG elements can cause performance issues)

+*yeah so this isn't exactly pixel perfect but it's pretty close.
+Canvas anti-aliasing makes this... difficult.
+But not impossible!
+Drawing pixel perfect shapes is dooable but it's a lot slower and requires you to manually implement shape definitions.
+See the `SAFE CIRCLE` comment in `Circle.js` as an example.

+## Attribution
+This project was bootstrapped using https://github.com/DimiMikadze/create-react-library

 ## License